OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

-The Nastran Component
+The MSC Nastran Component
 ---------------------

  * Overview

-Say you are creating a component Q that is supposed to call nastran in order to calculate its outputs.
+Say you are creating a component Q that is supposed to call Nastran in order to calculate its outputs.
 You must do three things.
 First, your component must subclass NastranComponent.
-Second, you must specify how nastran will deal with your inputs.
-Third, you must specify how nastran will deal with your outputs.
-Once you do those three things, NastranComponent will worry about setting up nastran's input file (for the correct input variables), running nastran, and parsing the output values out of nastran's output.
+Second, you must specify how Nastran will deal with your inputs.
+Third, you must specify how Nastran will deal with your outputs.
+Once you do those three things, NastranComponent will worry about setting up Nastran's input file (for the correct input variables), running Nastran, and parsing the output values out of Nastran's output.
+The MSC Nastran Component has been tested exclusively with MSC Nastran 2005, although as long as the input and output don't change, it should work for any version.

  * Subclassing NastranComponent

 NastranComponent's logic is all in the execute function.
 It reads the traits that are connected to it (both input and output variables).
-It uses NastranReplacer and then NastranMaker to update the nastran file for the current input variables.
-It runs the nastran command by calling its superclass, ExternalCode.
+It uses NastranReplacer and then NastranMaker to update the Nastran file for the current input variables.
+It runs the Nastran command by calling its superclass, ExternalCode.
 Finally, it parses the output two ways: first by calling the output variable's ``nastran_func'' function in order to parse out the value out of the FileParser and the NastranOutput object, and secondly, by calling NastranParser.

 I will explain what all these classes do while talking about how to tell NastranComponent how to process the input and output variables.

- - Controlling nastran's input
+ - Controlling Nastran's input

-In order to control what Nastran solves, we have to change certain variables in the nastran input file.
-NastranComponent can only do insert the correct variables in the right places if you tell it where to insert the variables.
+In order to control what Nastran solves, we have to change certain variables in the Nastran input file.
+NastranComponent can only insert the correct variables in the right places if you tell it where to insert the variables.
 There are two ways of specifying the input variables.

  * NastranReplacer (the crude way)

-NastranReplacer looks at the nastran input file and replaces all instances of ``%varname'' with the current value of the design variable.
+NastranReplacer looks at the Nastran input file and replaces all instances of ``%varname'' with the current value of the design variable.
 The length of varname is limited to 7 characters since, along with the percent sign, it must fit in an eight character block.
 You can use the same placeholder in multiple places, but it will give you a warning.

 The main shortcoming, and the reason why it is the crude way, is that the input variable is placed in the same block as the placeholder variable, which limits its precision.
 When using an optimizer with a very small step size, it's possible that the 8 characters aren't enough to distinguish between iterations.